godotengine/godot-docs/learning/scripting/gdscript/gdscript_advanced.rst

 efficiently.
 It focuses on common cases specific to the language, but also covers a lot of information on dynamically typed languages.

-It's meant to be specially useful for programmers with little or no previous experience with dynamically typed languages.
+It's meant to be especially useful for programmers with little or no previous experience with dynamically typed languages.

 Dynamic nature